Kia PV5 Cargo review (2025)

 In January 2024, Kia revealed its ambitious plans to launch a range of electric vans.

 It began with a display at CES in Las Vegas where a line-up of four new sizes of vans with multiple body types were unveiled.
+The range was called Kia PBV (Platform Beyond Vehicles) with a compact concept for a tiny autonomous city van (Kia PV1) joined by a much larger van (Kia PV7).

-The range was called Kia PBV (Platform Beyond Vehicles) with a compact concept for a tiny autonomous city van (Kia PV1) joined by a much larger van (Kia PV7), however, the new Kia van range was to start with the PV5, a medium-sized van available as a panel van, chassis and as a passenger version.
+However, the new Kia van range starts with the PV5, a medium-sized van available as a panel van, chassis and as a passenger version, with more body types expected.

 Kia PV5 Cargo van at launch